-- .1 Panelboards: to CSA C22.2 No.29 and product of one manufacturer. - .1 Install circuit breakers in panelboards before shipment. - .2 In addition to CSA requirements manufacturer's nameplate must show fault current that panel including breakers has been built to withstand. - .2 250V panelboards: bus and breakers rated for 14 kA (symmetrical) interrupting capacity or as indicated. - .3 600V panelboards: bus and breakers rated for 25 kA (symmetrical) interrupting capacity or as indicated.

-- .4 Sequence phase bussing with odd numbered breakers on left and even on right, with each breaker identified by permanent number identification as to circuit number and phase. - .5 Panelboards: mains, number of circuits, and number and size of branch circuit breakers as indicated. - .6 Two keys for each panelboard and key panelboards alike. - .7 Copper bus with neutral of same ampere rating as mains and 200% neutral where indicated. - .8 Mains: suitable for bolt-on breakers. - .9 Trim with concealed front bolts and hinges. - .10 Trim and door finish: baked grey enamel.
+- .1 Panelboards: to CSA C22.2 No.29 and product of one manufacturer. - .1 Install circuit breakers in panelboards before shipment. - .2 In addition to CSA requirements manufacturer's nameplate must show fault current that panel including breakers has been built to withstand. - .2 250V panelboards: bus and breakers rated for 42 kA (symmetrical) interrupting capacity or as indicated. - .3 Sequence phase bussing with odd numbered breakers on left and even on right, with each breaker identified by permanent number identification as to circuit number and phase. - .4 Panelboards: mains, number of circuits, and number and size of branch circuit breakers as indicated. - .5 Two keys for each panelboard and key panelboards alike. - .6 Copper bus with neutral of same ampere rating as mains and 200% neutral where indicated. - .7 Mains: suitable for bolt-on breakers. - .8 Trim with concealed front bolts and hinges. - .9 Trim and door finish: baked grey enamel. - .10 Doors to be hinged with captive bolts and lockable. - .11 Enclosures shall be sprinkler proof.